To add links to table cells, you’ll in general need to manually enter the HTML code for a link (something like

 123 to the desired table ID.
 This will activate the automatic URL conversion for that table.

 Additionally, some people might want to have links open in a new browser window or tab automatically (Note that this is not recommended by web experts, as it takes away the user’s freedom and is considered bad for accessibility reasons.
 Personally, I totally agree with them, I hate when a site does this.).
 If you also want to do that, just extend your Shortcode with another parameter, to

 target="_blank" attribute to the link HTML, which tells the browser to open the link in a new window or tab.

 If you want links to have the

-rel="nofollow" attribute set, just add the
+rel="nofollow" attribute set, so that search engines don’t follow the link, just add the

 automatic_url_conversion_rel_nofollow parameter to the Shortcode:

 [table id=123 automatic_url_conversion=true automatic_url_conversion_rel_nofollow=true /]